jhuurman/jhuurman.github.io/_pages/about.md

 ---
 I am very interested in the mathematical aspects of theoretical physics, also known as mathematical physics.
 As for what mathematical physics really _is_, I find the description in Friedli's and Velenik's "Statistical Mechanics of Lattice Systems" rather apt: "There is no general consensus on what (mathematical physics) actually refers to.
 In rough terms, what it means for us is: the analysis of problems originating in physics, at the level of rigor associated to mathematics."

+It is difficult to distinguish where my work has resided more-- mathematics or physics.
+Currently, I am learning about the rich ([mathematical](https://arxiv.org/abs/1608.06529)) world of polymer physics.

-Write your biography here.
+#Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+The code is already in, just name your #picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+#Put your address / P.O. box / other info right below your picture.
+You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`. #Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+#Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like #the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.